Gisborne District Council's Freedom Camping Bylaw 2021 replaces 'summer camping' with restricted seasonal camping.

 You must have a chemical toilet - one toilet for every 8 people.

-Do not leave rubbish bags on the roadside.
+Do not put rubbish bags at the roadside.
+Fines will be issued.

 All coastal areas in Gisborne-Tairawhiti are vulnerable to tsunami.